elephantscale/es-training-new/spark/slides/SPARK-API.md

 ## Using Other Python Modules

-* If the application depends on other python libraries (like numpy …etc)  they needed to be installed on worker machines before hand
+* If the application depends on other python libraries (like numpy ...etc)  they needed to be installed on worker machines before hand

 * Spark does NOT install the packages automatically